 The final stage of a horse’s wound healing is the graduation stage – it’s growing up!
 Technically the maturation phase.

 - Here the skin starts to return back to normal.
 This can go on for months and months!
 Delays to healing include the aforementioned pus, too many bandage changes that disrupt things, a wound drying out, and proud flesh.
 Keep your vet in the loop!

 Almost done.
 Courtesy of Bree L.

 - A few things to think about with horse wounds.
 The smallest wound and the largest wound will both go through the same process.

-- Because horses like to thrown kinks into our plans, you should always consult your Vet with any wound.
+- Because horses like to throw kinks into our plans, you should always consult your Vet with any wound.

-- Some need stitches, some need to remain open and draining, some need to be surgically altered to promote healing.
+- Some wounds need stitches, some need to remain open and draining, and some need to be surgically altered to promote healing.

 - Also, be very careful about what type of topical goop or spray you use.
 It’s not always ideal to dry things out with a colorful spray.
 Your vet can help you figure out the best combo of bandages, wraps, and meds.

-- Make sure your horse’s vet kit is stocked with clippers, bandages, and non-stick pads at the bare minimum.
+- Ensure your horse’s vet kit is stocked with clippers, bandages, and non-stick pads at the bare minimum.